 This was my first trip to Manaslu after the earthquake on 25th April 2015 so I was interested to see if anything had changed.

-With me on the trek were Karyn, Heyley, Nino, Ram and Deepak.
-And since Karyn is a medical doctor, here is a list for your medical kit that she kindly suggested.
-Hopefully you will never need it, but best to be safe than sorry!
+With me on the trek were Karyn, Heyley, Nino, Ram, and Deepak.
+And since Karyn is a medical doctor.

 We did the whole manaslu circuit trek in thirteen days.
 There are different itineraries for Manaslu.
 So here is the itinerary we followed: